 With the invention of CSS, what used to be a difficult task has become easier and quicker.
 CSS will allow you to create a magazine-like layout that can adjust to small screen sizes such as those found on tablets and smartphones.

 A splash page is an introduction page displayed to visitors when they land on your web page.
 It is like the hosting image you see before a video starts playing.
-Splash pages are also known as interstitials; they are used to display special offers or benefit packages that require registration before being able to proceed through your site.
+Splash pages are also known as interstitials; they display special offers or benefit packages that require registration before proceeding through your site.

 They tend to be annoying because they can take a long time to load and display.
 To make matters worse, many people have developed an aversion towards ads and will not react well when faced with one.

 A repulsive splash page may turn away potential customers or your blog visitors.
-Without the necessary information, people will go to a different site and never return.
+People will go to a different site without the necessary information and never return.

 Static HTML is code that does not change with time, and this can wreak havoc for almost any business website on the internet today.
 The fact is that most people use search engines to find a given product or service, and if it can be found on the Internet, chances are it’s almost certainly going to appear on the first page of the search results.

-You need to build a powerful content marketing strategy by investing in high-quality articles loaded with valuable information and relevant data to avoid this problem.
+To avoid this problem, you need to build a powerful content marketing strategy by investing in high-quality articles loaded with valuable information and relevant data.
 Every business website should employ the best SEO practices and build a solid link-building campaign.

 Another problem with Flash is that it requires additional plug-ins to be viewed – a problem for some users.
-The most popular search engines may also not have access to your site through the use of flash.
-It can also lead to a loss in traffic and visibility on search results when you are trying to rank for keywords related to your industry or business line of work.
+The most popular search engines may also not have access to your site through flash.
+It can also lead to a loss in traffic and visibility on search results when trying to rank for keywords related to your industry or business line of work.